 Cats get tapeworms from (grooming themselves and then) ingesting fleas.
 (They can also get tapeworms from eating rodents.)
 These are small worms that look like a piece of rice.
 When tapeworms dry, they look like sesame seeds.

 Tapeworms from fleas don't usually cause significant disease, but most people choose to treat for them.
 The medication we use, epsiprantel, is a prescription drug.
 In order to dispense it, we need to have examined the cat within the previous year.
 As long as this is the case, if you see tapeworm segments, you can call us and we can get a prescription ready for you.

-The only over-the-counter drug that works to treat tapeworms is praziquantel.
-We don't carry this but it is readily available.
+The only nonprescription drug that is safe and effective in treating tapeworms is praziquantel.
+We don't sell this over-the-counter here but it is readily available.